aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartdatalabel/showvalue/_index.md

 ---
 title: ChartDataLabel.ShowValue
 second_title: Aspose.Words for .NET API Reference
 description: ChartDataLabel property.
 Allows to specify if values are to be displayed in the data labels.
-Default value is false in C#
+Default value is false in C#.
 type: docs
 weight: 140
 url: /net/aspose.words.drawing.charts/chartdatalabel/showvalue/